-Then when we got on the river, we spotted seven bald eagles, Even the guide said he had never seen so many in one float trip.
+Then when we got on the river, we spotted seven, bald eagles, Even the guide said he had never seen so many in one float trip.

-I also met some other great people.
+I also met some other great people that.
 One of which I stay in touch with on social media.
 I ended the day at one of my favorite spots in the Tetons, Dornans, having pizza and a local craft brew.
 What could have been a really bad day, turned into one my top travel moments of 2019.